h2non/rocky/README.md

    |  target  |   | replay 1 | -> | replay 2 | (*N)
    \----------/   \----------/    \----------/
 ```

+### Projects using rocky

+- [toxy](https://github.com/h2non/toxy) - Hackable HTTP proxy to simulare server failures and network conditions

+Are you using rocky in your project?
+Open an issue or send a PR!

 ## Middleware layer